Category

 Ukraine’s government responded to the public outcry stating that it would only apply to those who store cells within a program that is not yet operational.
 The Minister of Health subsequently doubled down, stating that cryobanks would not dispose of the frozen material of deceased defenders whatsoever.

-In Dr. Khmil’s lab, a technician on the left performs artificial insemination of an egg, while Dr. Khmil on the right inspects a container used for storing bio-matter.
+In Dr. Khmil’s lab, a technician (left) performs artificial insemination of an egg, while Dr. Khmil (right) inspects a container for storing bio-matter.

-In Dr. Khmil’s lab, a technician on the left performs artificial insemination of an egg, while Dr. Khmil on the right inspects a container used for storing bio-matter.
+In Dr. Khmil’s lab, a technician (left) performs artificial insemination of an egg, while Dr. Khmil (right) inspects a container for storing bio-matter.

 Still, it is clear that the practice of cryopreservation remains largely unregulated and relies on the goodwill of private practitioners like Dr. Khmil.
 The average cost of a full round of IVF treatment at Khmil’s clinic is approximately $1,000.
 He says he has personally invested over $500,000 by offering this free program.
 Without government assistance, this practice will be unsustainable for many of Ukraine’s clinics in the long term.